 During the second quarter of the 2017 calendar year, Tamarind and a PNG oil producer commenced a joint review of a late-life producing field.
-The initial aim of the review for quarters three and four in 2017 is to evaluate field redevelopment and appraisal opportunities within the identified asset.
-If the study outcome is promising, the review will be expanded to evaluate near-field exploration and development opportunities.
+The initial aim of the review for the first half of the 2018 financial year was to evaluate field redevelopment and appraisal opportunities within the identified asset.
+Due to lack of co-operation from existing field owners, SPR was unable to make material progress regarding the field's remaining potential.